• Skip to primary navigation

 Our free content is supported via ads and affiliate links.
 Thanks!

-Beef Empanada Filling - 4 Meat Filling for Empanadas y Pastelones
+Beef Empanada Filling - 4 Fillings for Empanadas y Pastelones

 Do you want to serve beef empanadas?
-Then here you can pick your favorite beef empanada filling.
-We show you for ways to stuff your empanadas, pastelitos, and pastelones with this juicy, tasty minced beef filling, with some simple changes to the classic ground beef stuffing.
+Here you can pick your favorite beef empanada filling.
+I show you for ways to stuff your empanadas, pastelitos, and pastelones with this juicy, tasty minced beef filling, with some simple changes to the classic ground beef stuffing.

 3 types of Ground beef empanada filling.